odoo/documentation/inventory/management/reporting/inventory_valuation_config.rst

 Usually, based on your country, the correct accounting mode will be chosen by default.
-If you want to verify your accounting mode, activate the developer mode and open your accounting settings.
+If you want to verify your accounting mode, activate the :doc:`Developer mode <../../../general/developer_mode/activate>` and open your accounting settings.

 Manual Inventory Valuation
 --------------------------